 As required by the Privacy Act 1993, we follow strict security procedures in the storage and disclosure of your personal information.
 These security procedures mean that we may occasionally request proof of identity before we are able to disclose sensitive information to you.

 This Statement is regularly reviewed and if necessary updated to meet legal requirements for privacy.
 We may revise this Privacy Statement by publishing a revised version on our website.
 That revised version takes effect from the time it is published.

 ‘Personal information’ simply put is any information or opinion that can identify or be used to identify you.
-We collect and hold personal information from our donors, supporters, volunteers, contractors, visitors to our field programs, and other individuals.
+We collect and hold personal information from our donors, supporters, volunteers, contractors, visitors to our field programmes, and other individuals.
 For example, if you are a donor, we would collect and hold your name, address, e-mail address, phone number and credit card or bank account details.
-From time to time, we may collect more detailed personal information such as when we conduct surveys but provision of more detailed information is purely voluntary.
+From time to time, we may collect more detailed personal information, such as when we conduct surveys, but provision of more detailed information is purely voluntary.

 Most of the time, we collect personal information directly from individuals like you at the time you deal with us.
 For example when you make a donation, send us an email or use our website.
 From time to time we may obtain personal information from third parties.
 When we do so, we will take reasonable steps to ensure that we make you aware of the collection of your information in accordance with New Zealand privacy law.

 We collect information about our supporters and website users, including: